Body cavity bomb: 2009 attack on Prince Muhammad bin Nayef

-In August 2009 Abdullah al-Asiri, the younger brother of Ibrahim al-Asiri (Al Qaeda in the Arabian Peninsula's chief bomb-maker), tried to assassinate a Saudi prince, Muhammad bin Nayef, with an improvised explosive device that had been inserted into his rectum and anal canal.
+In August 2009, Abdullah al-Asiri, the younger brother of Ibrahim al-Asiri (chief bomb-maker for Al Qaeda in the Arabian Peninsula), tried to assassinate a Saudi prince, Muhammad bin Nayef, with an improvised explosive device that had been inserted into his rectum and anal canal.

 On 27 August 2009, Asiri queued up at Mohammed bin Nayef's palace in Jeddah as a "well-wisher," a tradition in the kingdom during Ramadan.
 He exploded the device (perhaps with a mobile phone), killing himself, but only lightly injuring bin Nayef (who was protected from the full force of the blast by Asiri's body).
 Assisted by his older brother, Ibrahim al-Asiri, he had hidden a pound (about 0.45 kg) of PETN plastic explosives in his rectum and anal canal, which security experts described as a novel technique.
 Asiri had passed through a metal detector and remained in the security of the Prince's bodyguards for over 24 hours before gaining the audience.
 "I did not want him to be searched, but he surprised me by blowing himself up," said Mohammed bin Nayef.
 The Saudi Gazette reported on October 22, 2009, that a Yemeni named Rayed Abdullah Salem Al Harbi assisted Asiri in preparing for his suicide mission.

 According to the American defense official Michael G. Vickers, a laparoscopic surgeon had helped Abdullah's brother Ibrahim al-Asiri implant explosives inside suicide bombers.
 This surgeon was killed in 2012.

 Media speculation

 In May 2012, various reporters leaked their acquisition of documents describing the preparation and use of such devices.
-According to The Daily Mirror in the UK, security officials at the British Secret Intelligence Service asserted that female bombers could travel undetected carrying the explosive chemicals in otherwise standard breast implants.
+According to The Daily Mirror in the UK, security officials at the British Secret Intelligence Service asserted that female bombers could travel undetected carrying binary explosive chemicals inside otherwise standard breast implants.
 The bomber would blow up the implanted explosives by injecting a chemical trigger.